Peter Coyne (footballer): Personal life

+Retirement

 After retiring from football, Coyne then took his coaching badges with the PFA before starting work with Manchester United Football in the Community scheme where he gained valuable experience working with young people and footballers with a disability.

 After leaving Manchester United, Coyne now works at Manchester Airport.
 As UEFA B Licence holder, Coyne still actively coaches in the local area, both at primary schools and local junior club, Didsbury Juniors FC.